Do you accept insurance?

 Do you do hybrid care?
 Or monitrice births?
 What does that mean?

-Yes, I do both, and they are basically the same thing.
+Yes, we do both, and they are basically the same thing.
 Some people who birth in the hospital would still like midwifery care in the prenatal, postpartum, and as labor support.
 Whether that's because you have a higher risk pregnancy or just feel more comfortable birthing in the hospital, you can still have the holistic care of a midwife.

 What about siblings and pets?